cncf/xds/proposals/TP2-dynamically-generated-cacheable-xds-resources.md

 ]}
 ```

+#### Matching Ambiguity

+Flexible matching means that there may be ambiguities when determining
+which resources match which subscriptions.
+This section defines the matching
+behavior and a set of best practices for deployments to follow to avoid this
+kind of ambiguity.

+To illustrate where this comes up in practice, it is useful to consider
+what happens in transition scenarios, where a deployment initially
+groups its clients on a single key but then wants to add a second key.
+The second key needs to be added both in the constraints on the server
+side and in the clients' configurations, but those two changes cannot
+occur atomically.

+Consider the above example where the clients are already divided into
-Now the deployment wants to add an additional key called `version`,
+`env=prod` and `env=test`.
+Let's say that now the deployment wants to add
-whose value will be either `v1` or `v2`, so that it can further subdivide
+an additional key called `version`, whose value will be either `v1` or `v2`,
-its clients' configs.
+so that it can further subdivide its clients' configs.

 If the new key is added on the clients first, then the clients will
 start subscribing with dynamic parameters constraints like the following: